 Close relationships maintain individual identity and healthy boundaries.
 Fused relationships (shown with three lines) indicate enmeshment where boundaries become blurred and individual autonomy is compromised.

-Close (2 lines): Healthy intimacy + individual identity
+Close (single blue line): Healthy intimacy + individual identity

-Fused (3 lines): Enmeshment + loss of boundaries
+Fused (three lines): Enmeshment + loss of boundaries

 How to Use This Symbol in GenogramAI